 Metropolitan areas in Arizona are also predicted to increase in home value across the board.
 The Phoenix area is expected to experience the most growth in home value with an increase by 8.5% over the next year.
 However, Maricopa County and the Phoenix-Mesa-Scottsdale Metro area are not far behind with expectations of 8.3% and 7.7% growth in these respective areas.

 A big influence on this growth, especially during last year, has been the low supply of listings on the market.
 We’ve seen this shortage in-home supply all across the United States increasing buyer demand.
 In fact, the home supply in the U.S. fell to 2.2 months last year when the average supply is usually around 5-6 months worth.
+Right now, homes for sale in Phoenix are in all time demand!
 This supply fell even lower in Arizona as the home supply is currently at 1.48 months worth.
 Making 2021 the perfect time to put your house on the market for sale.

 What Does the Phoenix Housing Market Look Like For Buyers?